ivcap-works/ivcap-ai-tool-sdk-python/README.md

 A python library containing various helper and middleware functions to simplify developing AI tools to be deployed on IVCAP.

+> **Note:** A template git repositiory using this library can be found on github [ivcap-works/ivcap-python-ai-tool-template](https://github.com/ivcap-works/ivcap-python-ai-tool-template).
+You may clone that and start from there.

 ## Content

 * [Register a Tool Function](#register)